alxestevam/alxestevam/README.md

 ### Hi, I'm Alexandre Estevam 👋

-💻 Software Engineer with 5+ years of experience, specializing in backend and mobile development and DevOps practices.
+💻 Software Engineer with 5+ years of experience, specializing in backend development and infrastructure.

 🚀 Passionate about delivering high-quality, scalable products and mentoring developers to foster a culture of growth and innovation.